-What is Inhalant Withdrawal?
+What Is Inhalant Withdrawal?

-While the risk of developing a physical dependence on inhalants is relatively low, many users quickly become psychologically addicted.
-When a person addicted to inhalants suddenly stops using them, their body goes through withdrawal.
+While the risk of developing a physical dependence on Inhalants is relatively low, many users quickly become psychologically addicted.
+When a person addicted to Inhalants suddenly stops using them, their body goes through withdrawal.

-Symptoms of Withdrawal
+Symptoms Of Inhalant Withdrawal

-Common inhalant withdrawal symptoms include:
+Common and/or severe Inhalant withdrawal symptoms include:

 - Hand tremors

 - Runny eyes or nose